abarbanell/abarbanell.github.io/_posts/2015-07-18-Raspberry-Pi-Monitoring-With-Statsd.md

 ```
 # m h  dom mon dow   command
+# change the path as necessary to point to the git repository on your system
 * * * * * $HOME/github/abarbanell/rpym/mon.py
 ```

 # Results

 This was just a first step to get the monitoring infrastructure in place.
 From here on it will be straightforward to add more metrics later.

 Meanwhile, I can enjoy the beauty of the combined CPU graphs of my three Raspberry Pi boxes.

 <img src="/assets/img/2015/07/18/cpu-monitor.png" alt="CPU Monitoring" style="width: 100%;" />